Declaration of interests

 Political affiliations

 I am not a member of any political party.
-I was a member of the Fabian Society but cancelled my membership in February 2023.

 This is more nebulous but I do think political beliefs can be an important declaration of interest.
 Describing oneself as on the left’ or right’ is rather inadequate.
 The website Political Compass offers a simple tool for a slightly more nuanced approach.
 The image shows where I sit.